Tips on Finding a Job Abroad for College Grads

 Typically, this rationale must include unique talents and abilities that non-native candidates possess which are not sufficiently present among native applicants.
 New college graduates can rarely meet this standard when looking to work in the developed world.
 It is much more common for businesses to assign veteran employees with well-developed skills that are in high demand to overseas jobs.

 Despite this challenging scenario, many graduates do manage to land jobs overseas every year.
 Perhaps the most common option is teaching English in a non-English speaking country, particularly in Asia, Latin America, and Eastern Europe.
 English has become the accepted international language of business and countries like Japan, China, Korea, Thailand, Chile, Argentina, and the Czech Republic are eager to have their citizens learn English to support their trade aspirations.

 Many programs exist which can facilitate the placement of Americans into teaching positions in a variety of locations.
 Popular options include the Jet Program which places teaching assistants in schools throughout Japan.
 Grads should plan a year in advance since the deadline is in late November.

 The Chilean Ministry of Education also engages teaching assistants for public schools and provides housing with a host family, health insurance, and a modest stipend to cover some living expenses.
-The government in Spain offers a very popular program whereby American and Canadian citizens act as cultural and language assistants in the school system, and receive a stipend of 700 euros per month for an eight month assignment running from October through May.
+The government in Spain offers a very popular program whereby U.S. and Canadian citizens act as cultural and language assistants in the school system and receive a stipend of 700 euros per month for an eight-month assignment running from October through May.

 Developed countries in Asia such as Japan and Korea offer some of the most lucrative English teaching opportunities which are advertised through websites.
 Grads should communicate with current teachers from their home area at target schools to gain first-hand insight about work conditions prior to signing any agreements.